Wah Gardens: History

 Shah Jahan stayed at the gardens on his trips to Kabul four times after their completion: in 1646, 1647, 1649, and 1654.
-Contemporaries of Shah Jahan, namely Abdul Hameed Lahoree and Muhammad Saleh Kamboh, declared the garden as a trustee of heaven and substitute for heaven's garden on earth.
+Contemporaries of Shah Jahan, namely Abdul Hameed Lahoree and Muhammad Saleh Kamboh, declared the garden as a trustee of heaven and a substitute for heaven's garden on earth.

 The Mughal Emperor Aurangzeb stayed at the garden in July 1676.
-The garden was badly damaged in the era of the Durrani Empire (1747–1826) and later Sikh rule (1826-1849).
+The garden was badly damaged in the era of the Durrani Empire (1747–1826).
 After the annexation of the Punjab, the British Government handed over the gardens to Nawab Muhammad Hayat Khan, CSI, in 1865.

 Restoration and maintenance

-Considering the historical importance of the gardens and their artistic construction, the Government of Pakistan handed over the garden to the department of Archeology to look after.
-It was decades later when on the request of Lt Gen Omar Mahmood Hayat, Chairman POF Wah, the Archeology department initiated repairs.
-Work has been started to restore and save the garden.
+Considering the historical importance of the gardens and their artistic construction, the Government of Pakistan handed over the garden to the Department of Archaeology to look after.
+It was decades later when on the request of Lt Gen Omar Mahmood Hayat, Chairman POF Wah, that the Archeology department initiated repairs.
+Work has started to restore and save the garden.

-The reconstruction of the four walls of the garden, the big pond, the canals, and the paths are near completion.
-The work of replanting the trees that were there in Mughal days, repairs of the twelve-door structures, the bathrooms and waterfalls will be completed soon.
+The reconstruction of the four walls of the garden, the big pond, the canals, and the paths is near completion.
+The work of replanting the trees that were there in Mughal days, repairs of the twelve-door structures, the bathrooms, and waterfalls will be completed soon.

 Once completed, the gardens are expected to return to their former state.